5 Creative Ways to Refinance Your Credit Card Debt

 4. Consider a Debt Management Plan

 A debt management plan is a bit different than a typical refinancing or consolidation plan.
-Instead of refinancing your debt, you refinance your payments.
+Instead of choosing to refinance your credit card debt, you refinance your payments.
 You pay a debt management company, which works on your behalf to distribute the payments to your various creditors.
 The company may even be able to negotiate lower payments or lower interest rates.

 Debt management plans are often recommended as a last resort.
 You may not be able to use your cards or open up new cards while your plan is active.
 There may also be a startup fee or monthly fees involved.
 Should the company miss a payment, you are still held responsible and the missed payment can reflect negatively on your credit report.

 If you don’t qualify for a home equity loan, you could sell your home to access its equity, but then you would have to move.
-EasyKnock offers a refinancing alternative that provides rapid access to home equity with the Sell and Stay program.
+A sale-leaseback offers a refinancing alternative that provides a quick way to convert your home equity to cash.
 Using this program, you can sell your home without having to move.
-Instead, you remain as a tenant and make rent payments.
+Instead, you remain as a renter and make monthly rent payments.
 The money you make from the sale can then be used to pay off credit card debts.
-While you can remain as a tenant for as long as you want, you have the option to repurchase your home at any time or move.
+You even retain the option to repurchase your home at any time or move.